How It All Began

 That’s the pitch almost every roofing company uses to recruit new sales people.
-Maybe it was the line they used on you too.
-Actually, there’s a lot of truth to that.
+Maybe it was the line they used on you, too.
+Actually, there’s a lot of truth to that claim.
 The best time to get into this business is right after a hail storm.

-Unfortunately, most new roofing sales recruits are only given a few days (or a few hours) of training, handed a stack of contracts and maybe a few business cards from the office printer and told to “go start knocking doors”.
+Unfortunately, most new roofing sales recruits are only given a few days (or a few hours) of training, handed a stack of contracts and maybe a few business cards from the office printer, and then told to “go start knocking doors.”

-If you’re lucky, they’ll stick you with somebody more experienced, but they’ll ditch you as soon as you start slowing them down.
-After all, they’ve got to make a living too and this is a commission only job.
+If you’re lucky, they’ll stick you with somebody more experienced, but they experienced salespeople will often ditch you as soon as you start slowing them down.
+After all, they’ve got to make a living, too, and this is normally a commission-only job.

 Become a Better Salesperson

 Yes.
-I know they read this website.
+I know they read my articles.
 I want them to.

 If there’s something here that can help them make more money, that’s okay with me.